Immunology Ph.D. Program

 About the Immunology Program

-The Immunology Graduate Program provides a broad-based education in the strategies and techniques of immunological research that prepares students for a broad range of career opportunities.
-Faculty members, drawn from both basic science and clinical departments of the medical school, offer research training opportunities in a variety of topics, including:
+The Immunology Graduate Program provides a broad-based education in immunological research that prepares students for a wide range of career opportunities.
+Faculty members, drawn from both basic science and clinical departments, offer research training opportunities in a variety of topics, including:

 - Molecular immunology

 - Cellular immunology

 Students work collaboratively across disciplines, which creates an environment for developing innovative strategies for researching complex health challenges.

 “The Immunology Graduate Program at UT Southwestern has a well-established curriculum which grounds students in the basics of immunology and encourages students to develop research questions.
 The affiliated faculty includes experts in immunology, microbiology, cancer biology, and neuroimmunology, which offers a great opportunity for collaboration and teamwork.”

 “The coursework is thorough and challenging, ensuring the students are well-prepared to tackle scientific questions in their research.
 The program also trains the students in effective science communication to scientific as well as non-scientific audiences.”